smetana/assert_value_elixir/README.md

   end
 end
 ```
 Now we want to add tests for page content.
-Traditional way to to it looks
+Traditional way to do it looks
 like this:
 ```elixir
 # Use Floki to parse html